huntt3/Discord-Forum-Tag-Adder-Bot/README.md

 ## Features

-- 🏷️ Add multiple tags to forum channels with a single command
+- 🏷️ Add multiple tags to individual forum channels with a single command
+- 🌐 Add tags to ALL forum channels in the server at once
 - 🛡️ Restricted to users with "Manage Channels" permission
 - ✅ Prevents duplicate tags (case-insensitive)
 - 📝 Respects Discord's 20-tag limit per forum
-- 🎯 Works with current channel or specify a different forum channel
+- 🎯 Works with current channel, from forum posts, or specify a different forum channel
+- 📊 Detailed reports for bulk operations

 ## Setup